nhien36hk/agile-final-project/.github/ISSUE_TEMPLATE/user-story.md

 ---
-name: ISSUE_TEMPLATE
+name: User Story
-about: Describe this issue template's purpose here.
+about: 'This template is for creating user stories '
 title: ''
 labels: ''
 assignees: ''